trainerbill/PayPalPaymentsProLite/README.md

 PayPayPaymentsProLite
 ==========================

 This tutorial is provided "AS-IS" with no warranty.
-This example is not to be used in a production environment.
 YOU (the developer) would need to ensure that your code works well with your own platform, and that you are handling data securely

 Setup
 ==========================